Point Break: Production

 Reeves liked the name of his character, as it reminded him of star athletes like Johnny Unitas and Joe Montana.
 He described his character as "a total control freak and the ocean beats him up and challenges him.
 After a while everything becomes a game.
 He becomes as amoral as any criminal.
-He loses the difference between right and wrong."
-Swayze felt that Bodhi was a lot like him and that they both shared "that wild-man edge."
+He loses the difference between right and wrong".
+Swayze felt that Bodhi was a lot like him and that they both shared "that wild-man edge".

 Two months before filming, Lori Petty, Reeves and Swayze trained with former world-class professional surfer Dennis Jarvis on the Hawaiian island of Kauai.
 Jarvis remembers, "Patrick said he'd been on a board a couple of times, Keanu definitely had not surfed before, and Lori had never been in the ocean in her life."
 Shooting the surfing sequences proved to be challenging for all three actors, with Swayze cracking four of his ribs.
 For many of the surfing scenes, he refused to use a stunt double as he never had one for fight scenes or car chases.
 He also did the skydiving scenes himself and the film's aerial jump instructor Jim Wallace found that he was a natural and took to it right away.
 Swayze ended up making 55 jumps for the film.
 Swayze admitted that he almost died six or ten times while shooting the film.
 Swayze actually based aspects of his character after one of his stunt doubles, Darrick Doerner, a top big wave surfer.
 After learning to surf for the film, Reeves took a liking to it and took it up as a hobby.

 A few of the action scenes were shot from the POV of the characters and Bigelow along with the cinematographer devised an innovative light weight pogo cam to create a sense of immersion among the audience.

-Parts of the film were shot at Lake Powell in Utah, Wheeler and Ecola State Park in Oregon, and Malibu, Manhattan Beach, Santa Monica, Venice, and Fox Hills Mall in California.
-Although the final scene of the film is set at Bells Beach, Victoria, Australia, the scene was filmed at Indian Beach in Ecola State Park, located in Cannon Beach, Oregon.
+Parts of the film were shot at Lake Powell in Utah, Wheeler and Ecola State Park in Cannon Beach, Oregon, and Malibu, Manhattan Beach, Santa Monica, Venice, and Fox Hills Mall in California.
+Although the final scene of the film is set at Bells Beach in Victoria, Australia, the scene was filmed at Indian Beach in Ecola State Park, in Oregon.